mendix/docs/content/en/docs/releasenotes/mobile/make-it-native-parent/make-it-native-10.md

 **Release date: December 21, 2023**

+#### Improvements

+* We have upgraded our React Native to 0.72.7.
+This significant update improves performance and increases compatibility with React Native's latest features.

-#### Compatibility Notice:
+#### Compatibility Notice

-This version of the MiN app is designed to work exclusively with **Mendix Studio Pro 10.6** and above.
-Users on Mendix Studio Pro versions prior to 10.6 should continue to use Make It Native 9 for app development and testing purposes.
+* **Required For 10.6 and Higher** – This version of the MIN app is designed to work exclusively with **Mendix Studio Pro 10.6** and higher.
+Users on Mendix Studio Pro versions below 10.6 should continue to use Make It Native 9 for app development and testing purposes.
+See [Make It Native Apps](/releasenotes/mobile/make-it-native-parent/) for a precise list of which MIN versions work with with Studio Pro versions.

-#### What's New:
-We have upgraded our React Native to 0.72.7.
-This significant update ensures improved performance and compatibility with the latest features of React Native.
+* **Critical Update** – With the upgrade to React Native 0.72.7, it is essential for all users to update their app to this latest version.
+Please note that older versions of the MIN app will no longer function after this update.
+We strongly advise all users to install this update immediately to continue using the app without interruption.

-#### Known Issues:
+#### Known Issues

 Augmented Reality (AR) Feature: We are currently aware of an issue where the AR functionality is not operating as expected in the MiN app.
 Our team is actively working on a solution and we aim to fix this in an upcoming update.

-#### Critical Update:
-With the upgrade to React Native 0.72.7, it is essential for all users to update their app to this latest version.
-Please note that older versions of the MiN app will no longer function after this update.
-We strongly advise all users to install this update immediately to continue using the app without interruption.

 ## iOS 1.2.1 / Android 1.2.1